-It has been suggested that in “ego-involving contexts” narcissistic individuals will be particularly motivated to bolster their self-image by positively distorting their self-perceptions (Robins & John, 1997, p.
-38).
-Prompting the question, what do narcissists consider to be an ego-involving context?
-A better understanding of what narcissists positively distort (and thus presumably value as part of their self-concept), and of equal importance, what they do not positively distort (and thus presumably do not value as part of their self-concept) provides insights into the psychological portrait of the narcissist.
+In general, a person predominantly self-enhances characteristics that are most central to his or her self-concept (Gaertner, Sedikides, & Chang, 2008; Gebauer, Sedikides, Verplanken, & Maio, 2012; James, 1907; Sedikides, Gaertner, & Toguchi, 2003).
+A better understanding of what narcissists positively distort (and thus presumably value), and of equal importance, what they do not positively distort (and thus presumably do not value) provides insights into the psychological portrait of the narcissist.
 The current work therefore comprehensively reviews and meta-analyzes the narcissism-self-enhancement bias literature.
+Specifically, we will focus on self-insight self-enhancement, which is measured by comparing self-reports to external criteria (i.e., observer-reports and objective measures).
 In doing so, we will first consolidate past findings to give an overall estimate of how much narcissists self-enhance in general, across criteria.
-We will next attempt to make four additional theoretical contributions, by: (a) distinguishing between self-enhancement in agentic (e.g., arrogance and extraversion) as opposed to communal domains (e.g., agreeableness and honesty), (b) examining whether the length of acquaintanceship affects observer ratings and how this may magnify or diminish the self-enhancement bias, (c) addressing how existing issues related to the measurement of self-enhancement (i.e., regression residuals versus difference scores) may affect the magnitude of narcissism’s relationship with self-enhancement, and (d) separately estimating the narcissism-self-enhancement relationship for specific criteria (e.g., intelligence, task performance, and physical attractiveness).
+We will next attempt to make four additional theoretical contributions, by: (a) distinguishing between self-enhancement in agentic domains (e.g., arrogance and extraversion) as opposed to communal domains (e.g., agreeableness and honesty), (b) examining the role played by length of acquaintanceship, whether observers who have known a narcissist longer perceive them more negatively, a tendency that could result in a greater discrepancy between narcissists’ self-reports and observer-reports (i.e., greater observed self-enhancement) for well-acquainted as opposed to minimally acquainted participants, (c) addressing how existing issues related to the measurement of self-enhancement (i.e., regression residuals versus difference scores) may affect the magnitude of narcissism’s relationship with self-enhancement, and (d) separately estimating the narcissism-self-enhancement relationship for specific criteria (e.g., intelligence, task performance, and physical attractiveness).

 Narcissism and Self Enhancement